CassandraJM/reddit-dashboard/README.md

 ### Interactive Dashboard

-Using Streamlit, this dashboard displays compelling data-driven insights and visualizations involving quantified political leanings and toxicity detection throughout Reddit's top politically-themed subreddits such as /r/politics, /r/trump, and /r/ontario.
+Using Streamlit, this user-friendly dashboard displays compelling data-driven insights and visualizations involving quantified political leanings and toxicity detection throughout Reddit's top politically-themed subreddits such as /r/politics, /r/trump, and /r/ontario.

 Data gathered involves over an accumulated 200,000 Reddit posts and comments found in the website's politically-themed subreddits.